Feeling like a little girl dressed up in a grown-ass woman’s body

 “Though she be but little, she is fierce.”

-My mission in life is to empower young women to stop playing small and start taking up space – with their parents, partners, professors, peers, and friends (darn, I was on a roll with those p’s).
+My mission in life is to empower young women to stop playing small and start taking up space – with their parents, partners, professors, peers, children, and friends.

 I went to therapy for the first time at 20 and was struggling.
 On the outside, everything looked amazing; but on the inside, I was drowning, and my façade was starting to crack.

 With the help of a therapist (and subsequent therapists), I was able to discard my negative patterns, dump my negative beliefs, and step into adulthood with confidence and direction.
-Every day, I am grateful for the opportunity to create the same change in my clients.
+Every day, I am grateful for the opportunity to create the same change in my patients.

 As a twin, I like to brag that I have about nine more months of social intelligence than the average human.

 I was born and raised in Claremont and am a bona fide California girl.
-As an undergraduate, I attended UC Santa Barbara and then received my Masters in Clinical Psychology from California State University, Fullerton.
+As an undergraduate, I attended UC Santa Barbara and then received my Masters of Science in Clinical Psychology from California State University, Fullerton.

 In September of 2018, I became licensed in California and opened-up shop to my practice in March 2020.

-When I am not in session with my clients, I spend my time podcasting (The Codependummy Podcast), reading, spending quality time with friends and family, binging on audiobooks, attending my own therapy, and getting my 10,000 steps a day.
+When I am not in session with my patients, I spend my time podcasting (The Codependummy Podcast), meditating, reading, spending quality time with friends and family, binging on audiobooks, attending my own therapy, and moving my body in ways that bring me joy.
+I’m happily married, an expectant mother, and passionate about the field of psychotherapy.
+I look forward to sharing that passion with you!